-Fair procedures for personnel
+Fair Procedures for Personnel

-The safety and wellbeing of children is our primary concern.
+The safety and well-being of children are our primary concerns.
 We are also fair and just to personnel.
-The decisions we make when recruiting, assessing incidents, and undertaking disciplinary action will always be thorough, transparent, and based on evidence.
+The decisions we make when recruiting, assessing incidents, and undertaking disciplinary action will always be thorough, transparent, and evidence-based.